top of page

 Background & Role of Informal Caregivers

-Cancer care is a complex, multi-stage process that relies on coordination between hospital services and municipal community care in Norway, ensuring patients receive continuous support during treatment and in daily life at home.
+In Norway, this relies on coordination and collaboration between hospital services and municipal community care to ensure that patients receive continuous support during treatment and in their daily lives at home.

 Cancer coordinators play a crucial role in supporting patients - Forløpskoordinator at the clinical level and Kreftskoordinator at the municipal level